• Skip to primary navigation

 This is the important part of the recipe!
 Boil the cooking liquid over a high heat until reduced.
 Meanwhile, in a bowl, hand-whisk the crème fraîche, lemon zest and juice, yolks, grated nutmeg, and season with salt and pepper.

-However, please do not freeze after making the stew in its entirety with the sauce, as the sauce is so delicate, it will seriously lose its flavours in the freezer.
+At this point, this can be frozen.
+However, please do not freeze after making the stew in its entirety with the sauce, as it will lose its delicate flavours in the freezer.
+Whether defrosted or reheated the next day, make the final sauce on the day of serving and voilà!

 • Coq au Vin